atc-project/atomic-threat-coverage/README.md

 </details>

 <br>
-This entity needed to explain SIEM/LM/Data Engineering teams and IT departments which logging policies have to be configured to have proper Data Needed to have some specific Detection of specific Threat.
+This entity expected to explain SIEM/LM/Data Engineering teams and IT departments which logging policies have to be configured to have proper Data Needed to have some specific Detection of specific Threat.
 It also explains how exactly this policy can be configured.

 #### Triggers